Administrative objects

 We designed the central internal courtyard bringing daylight inside the building based on our former experience with the opposite bldg.
 “C” where we had partly lost this space due to poorly assessed ways of tenants’ reasoning (there were open circulation areas along the courtyard the tenants closed by additional glazing).
 The courtyard’s conical shape was selected in order to bring daylight to the lower stories.

-The structural system is a reinforced concrete frame with just one specialtyone speciality – inclining columns allowingenabling the north façade to recede on each floor.
-This short façade forming the building’s portal features a more complicated fully glazed envelope; the other two façades with horizontal windows are simply clad in TiZn shinglesin fact using welts for jointing.
-Only forusing welts for jointing.
+The structural system is a reinforced concrete frame with one speciality – inclining columns enabling the north façade to recede on each floor.
+This short façade forming the building’s portal features a more complicated fully glazed envelope; the other two façades with horizontal windows are simply clad in TiZn shingles using welts for jointing.
 For ending this cladding at façade corners more precise panels of the same material were used for bordering.